jenniesun/biostats-blog/index.md

 ```

-### The last function
+### Before I can solve the problem,
-to write before solving the problem is generating sliding windows of a specified width from a long iterable (e.g. a string representation of a number).
+I need to write one last function to generate sliding windows of a specified width from a long iterable (e.g. a string representation of a number).
 The `sliding_windows` function below takes 2 elements, a string `s` of numbers, and specified width of the sliding windows - `width`.
 I first construct an empty list that will collect all sliding windows of substrings sliced from the input string of numbers.
 Then, in the loop, as long as the length of the sliding window is shorter than the length of the input string, the sliding operation continues.
 Starting from the first element of the string, the sliding operation slices a substring with the specified length from the input string, and appends itself to the list of all possible substrings.
 This function returns a list of all possible substrings all with the specified width.

 ```